Kids BJJ & Grappling

 - Technique and Drilling are repeated depending on the class objectives

 - Live Rolling – Students are paired together for matches that reinforce lessons learned.
 Matches encourage kid’s competitive spirit and challenges decision making under pressure as they work to apply learned skills in real situations.

 Why Jiu Jitsu?

 Honestly it depends on what you’re goals are for your child.
 I think most parents get their child involved in martial arts because they want them to be exposed to a disciplined environment and learn something truly challenging.
 Parents seek a skill that will take years to become good and a lifetime to master.
 Because when you work hard at something, when you put in the work that others aren’t willing to commit to, can you be proud of your accomplishment.
 That’s an enormous gift to a growing child.

-Martial arts are unique pursuit.
-You not only put your body and mind to a test, you are also learning invaluable skills of self-defense and discipline.
+Martial arts are a unique pursuit.
+You not only put your body and mind to a test, you also learn invaluable skills of self-defense and discipline.
 I commend parents who want to arm their child with this experience and traits.
 But I will add, not all martial arts are equal.
 The most important aspect of any martial art is its effectiveness.

-If you have any questions, or would like to enroll your child in classes, contact us through the e-mail for or give us a call.
+If you have any questions, or would like to enroll your child in classes, contact us through e-mail or give us a call.